nodejs/dev-policy/README.md

         +---------------------------------------+
 ```

 Node.js currently builds on top of several key dependencies including the V8 JavaScript engine, libuv, openssl and others.
 The Node.js Application Binary Interface provides critical functionality such as the Event Loop which critical to how Node.js operates.
 The Node.js Core Library is the primary interface through which most Modules and Applications built on top of Node perform I/O operations, manipulate data, access the network, etc. Some modules and applications, however, go beyond the Core Library and bind directly to the Application Binary Interface and dependencies to perform more advanced operations.
-The Native Abstractions for Node.js (`NAN`) is binary abstraction layer used to buffer module and application developers from changes in the Application Binary Interface and Dependencies.
+The Binary abstraction layer is used to buffer module and application developers from changes in the Application Binary Interface and Dependencies.

 Due to the existing layering, modules and applications are sensitive not only to changes in the Core Library API, but the Application Binary Interface and dependendencies as well.